vocascan/documentation/docs/vocascan-server/cli.md

 ### generate

-generate secrets to use in the config file
+generation functions for strings needed for config files

 **Subcommands:**

 #### secret [type]

-Generates a secret of the given type.
+generate secrets to use in the config file

 Types: